-Castillo de San Salvador de la Punta ® Malecón y Paseo de Martí (Prado).
-Map 4 D1.
-Tel (7) 8603 196.
-Closed for restoration until approximately late 2008.
-(6) A modest fortified block on the west bank of the port entrance, this fortress (castillo) makes an ideal setting for political speeches and concerts because of its elevated position near the road.
-In the past it played a crucial role in the defence system of the capital but today it is a naval museum.
-Designed by Giovanni Battista Antonelli, Juan de Tejeda and Cristóbal de Roda and built in 1589-1610, it was part of the city's first line of defence together with the much larger Castillo de los Tres Reyes del Morro on the other side of the bay.
-A large floating chain of wooden and bronze rings, an ingenious device added by the Italian engineer Antonelli in the late 16th century, connected the two fortresses.
-It was stretched tightly as soon as an enemy ship was s an enemy ship was sighted, to block access to the port.
-In the open The monument to General Máximo Gómez t to General space in front of Gómez the Castillo are the three cannons to which the chain was tied The large forecourt has several monuments that are more important historically than artistically.
-In the middle is the equestrian statue of Generalissimo Máximo Gómez the hero of the wars of independence, by Italian sculptor Aldo Gamba (1935).
+A large floating chain

+of wooden and bronze

+rings, an ingenious

+device added by the

+Italian engineer Antonelli

+in the late 16th century,

+connected the two

+fortresses.
+It was

+stretched tightly as soon

+as an enemy ship was

+sighted, to block

+access to the port.

+In the open space in front of the Castillo are the three cannons to which the chain was tied.

+Máximo Gómez The large forecourt has several monuments that are more important historically than artistically.
+In the middle is the equestrian statue of Generalissimo Máximo Gómez. the hero of the wars of independence, by Italian sculptor Aldo Gamba (1935).
 Behind this, a dilapidated chapel is used daily for stamp exhibitions and history lectures.
 It originally belonged to the Real Cárcel prison, where José Martí was kept for 16 years for subversive activities against the Spanish crown.
-Some cells still stand. as does a section of the wall against which some medical students were executed on 27 November 1871 as punishment for rebelling against Spanish rule.
-A cenotaph in their honour stands in the Columbus cemetery (see p104).
+Some cells still stand, as does a section of the wall against which some medical students were executed on 27 November 1871 as punishment for rebelling against Spanish rule.
+A cenotaph in their honour

-The Museo de la Música, an example of eclectic architecture Museo Nacional de la Música  Calle Capdevila 1, e/ Habana y Aguiar.
+The Museo de la Música, an example of eclectic architecture Museo Nacional de la Música O Calle Capdevila 1, e/ Habana y Aguiar.
 Map 4 E1.
 Tel (7) 8619 846, 8630 052.
-Closed for restoration until approximately late 2008.
-2010 Contemporately Conte The building (1905) that houses the National Music Museum is a mixture of different styles, a perfect example of 20th-century eclectic architecture.
-It was the residence of a family of opera lovers, whose guests included such illustrious figures as the great Italian tenor Enrico Caruso and the Spanish poet Federico García Lorca.
-The museum was founded in 1971, and contains the largest collection of traditional musical instruments in Cuba. gathered by the ethnologist Fernando Ortiz, a pioneer in the study of Cuba's African roots.
-Besides the most complete collection of African drums in the world, there is the piano of singer and composer Bola de Nieve (see p30 and 40 guitars used by legendary figures of 20thcentury Cuban music, such as the Trío Matamoros and Sindo Garay.
+Closed for restoration until approximately late 2009.

+The building (1905) that houses the National Music Museum is a mixture of different styles, a perfect example of 20th-century eclectic architecture.
+It was the residence of a family of opera lovers, whose guests included such illustrious figures as the great Italian tenor Enrico Caruso and the Spanish poet Federico García Lorca The museum was founded in 1971, and contains the largest collection of traditional musical instruments in Cuba. gathered by the ethnologist Fernando Ortiz, a pioneer in the study of Cuba's African roots.
+Besides the most complete collection of African drums in the world, there is the piano of singer and composer Bola de Nieve (see p30) and 40 guitars used by legendary figures of 20thcentury Cuban music, such as the Trío Matamoros and Sindo Garay.
 Also on show are gramophones and phonographs, photos and famous composers' original manuscripts.
 In the fover is a music stand with the score of the Bavamo, the Cuban national anthem.
 Visitors can consult specialist Cuban and foreign periodicals, as well as the archive of rare musical documents.
+Paseo del Prado o of Carrara marble See pp86-7.